 There are five main elements that work in the favour of Internet scammers.

-Virtually all Internet scams would come to a grinding halt if the providers of free webmail accounts would use stringent procedures to make sure that every account that is set up on their servers is not used for fraudulent purposes.
+Virtually all Internet scams would come to a grinding halt if the providers of free webmail accounts would use stringent procedures to verify the real identities of account applicants and make sure that every account that is set up on their servers is not used for fraudulent purposes.
 Most free webmail providers do not seem to take much notice of reports from people advising them of scammers using their services and the scammers rely on this lackadaisical approach to keep operating with impunity.
+For instance, a person can simply open and operate a Gmail account without providing any verifiable identity information to Google and that is so wrong.

-The worst offender by far is Google, where my own records show that around 70% of scam emails come from Gmail accounts.
+So the worst offender by far is Google, where my own records show that more than 80% of scam emails come from free Gmail accounts.
 Yahoo Mail, AOL and Hotmail are other major sources of scam emails, as well as free email accounts on domains owned and provided by the World Media Group.
-Now if these companies would demand that all subscribers provide identification and ban anybody who is caught sending out scam emails, this would curtail many of these Internet scams on the spot.
+Now if these companies would demand that all subscribers provide verifiable identification and ban anybody who is caught sending out scam emails, this would curtail most of these Internet scams on the spot.

-Free webmail providers should be forced to deal with this problem by law, because they do not make much of an effort to do it voluntarily.
-If the nations in which these free webmail providers operate would make them responsible for scam emails emanating from their servers, as well as responses to scams going to fraudsters to whom they gave free email accounts, all backed up by very heavy penalties, it would make life very difficult for most Internet scammers.
+Free webmail providers should be forced to deal with this problem by law, because they do not make much of an effort to do it voluntarily, if at all.
+If the nations in which these free webmail providers operate would make them responsible for scam emails emanating from their servers, as well as responses to scams going to fraudsters to whom they gave free email accounts, all backed up by very heavy penalties and restitution to the people who had been scammed by email facilitated by those free webmail providers, it would make life very difficult for most Internet scammers.

 The operative part of any scam is getting money from suckers.
 That money not only has to be squeezed out of the mugs, but it has to flow to the scammers without any chance of being retrieved in a transaction reversal.
 Banks have policies of reversing transactions and refunding money obtained by fraud, even though the account holders receiving such funds have been thoroughly checked out.
 So cash transfer services such as Western Union, MoneyGram, RIA and others are the essential component of just about every Internet scam.